 - Please make sure you space the rings accordingly.

 Every 6 months or so, pewter and black bay window curtain poles can benefit from a quick wipe on top with a cloth lightly sprayed with a dry lubricant such as PTFE or silicone spray.
-Beeswax poles can be buffed lightly to avoid any dust build up, and a little plain furniture wax applied to keep the rings running smoothly.
+Beeswax poles can be buffed lightly to avoid any dust build up, and a little plain furniture wax keeps the rings running smoothly.

 Available in two diameters…